 Small Cell Lung Cancer

-Small cell lung cancer is sometimes called oat cell lung cancer, because the small, oval-shaped cancer cells resemble oats when viewed under a microscope.
-It is an aggressive cancer, most common in smokers, that tends to grow fast and spread quickly to other parts of the body.
-About 10 to 15 percent of all lung cancers are small cell cancers.
+Small cell lung cancer — sometimes called oat cell lung cancer because of the cell’s shape — is an aggressive cancer that is most common in smokers.
+It tends to grow fast and spread quickly.
+About 10-15% of all lung cancers are small cell cancers.